 Who Can Use Your Baby's Cord Blood?

 There is often confusion over who can use cord blood stem cells in treatment — the baby they were collected from or a sibling?
 The short answer is both, but it very much depends on the condition being treated.
 And it's ultimately the treating physician's decision.

-Your baby may be able to use his or her own cord blood in the treatment of certain non-genetic diseases and cancers, like neuroblastoma.
-Participation in some clinical trials, like recent autism and cerebral palsy trials, require children to have access to their own cord blood.
+Your baby may be able to use his or her own cord blood in the treatment of certain non-genetic diseases and cancers.
+Participation in some clinical trials require children to have access to their own cord blood.
+Possible uses include:

 When the collection is complete, we send a courier to your location to pick up your collection kit and transport it to ViaCord’s Processing Lab.
-Once at our lab, our lab specialist get to work processing the cord blood to get you the highest volume and quality of stem cells possible.
+Once at our lab, ViaCord lab specialists get to work processing the cord blood to get you the highest volume and quality of stem cells possible.

-Learn more about the about the processing and storage of cord blood
+Learn more about ViaCord's processing and storage methods